evelynharthbrooke/Taliyah/README.md

 [![License][license-badge]][license-link]

 > **NOTE**: Development on Ellie has been halted for the forseeable future.
 I may come back and work on Ellie at some
-> point, but for now, I've decided to put my full attention and focus on learning Android development.
+> point, but for now I have decided to put my full undivided attention towards learning Android development.

 Welcome to the offiical repository for Ellie, a bot for Discord written using TypeScript and Node.js.
 This is my first my first attempt at creating a proper Discord bot, and if any issues occur, please file them on either GitLab or GitHub